Ritika-Das/Play_Music_Using_Arduino_Buzzer/README.md

 - 1 Piezoelectric Buzzer (preferably 5V rated to be compatible with your Arduino Uno R3)<br>
 - 1 kΩ resistor (to reduce noise)<br>
 - 1 Mini Breadboard<br>
-- 2 Jumper Wires (1 Male-to-Male for Arduino pin to buzzer leg's line on breadboard, 1 Male-to-Male for Arduino pin to resistor's line on breadboard)<br>
+- 2 Jumper Wires (1 Male-to-Male for Arduino pin to buzzer leg's line on breadboard, 1 Male-to-Male for Arduino pin to resistor's line on breadboard)<br><br>

 ## Getting Started

 ## Almost There!